tejada7/Java-Certification/OCP_Java17.md

 ### Concurrency
 - happens-before relationship is a guarantee that any action performed in any thread is reflected to other actions in different threads. `Stream#forEachOrdered` is an example of executions that comply with this term.
-- The `volatile` keyword ensures that only one thread is modifying a variable at a time and that data read by multiple threads is consistent.
+- The `volatile` keyword ensures that a variable's value being concurrently read by multiple threads is consistent.
 However, **it does not provide thread-safety**.
-As an example, the usage of the volatile keyword on a variable _x_ ensures that if one thread updates _x_, then whichever thread is executed after will be aware of the latest updates on _x_
+As an example, the usage of the volatile keyword on a variable _x_ ensures that if one thread updates _x_, then whichever thread is executed after will be aware of the latest updates on _x_.
+This does not prevent **race conditions**. → To address this limitation, use instead `AtomicReference`
 - `atomic` is the property of an operation to be run as a single unit of execution without any interference from another thread
 - `Mutual exclusion` is the property that at most one thread is executing a segment of code at a given time.
 This can be implemented with a _lock_ or _monitor_
-- `fairness` happens when two threads waiting to acquire a lock, the first to enter the block of code will be the first that entered the waiting list.
-It's is disabled by default with `ReentrantLock` and unavailable with `synchronized` blocks
+- `fairness` happens when two threads wait to acquire a lock, the first to enter the block of code will be the first that entered the waiting list.
+It's is disabled by default with `ReentrantLock` (for performance purpose) and unavailable with `synchronized` blocks
 - Intrinsic locking = synchronized + volatile
 - Explicit locking = manual lock

-#### ReentrantReadWriteLock
+### ReentrantReadWriteLock
 Used to guarantee data consistency by ensuring atomic operations, there is no limit to the number of concurrent readers, however, **from the moment a writer acquires the lock, any reader gets blocked until write lock gets released**.